geoffgould.net

 Live Anime (noun)

-Extreme Suspension of Disbelief: generally in current martial arts films, Live Anime are films with stunts that rely similar to the concept of physics be damned, but much, much farther, in which the normally utterly impossible is performed.
+Extreme Suspension of Disbelief: generally in current live-action martial arts films, Live Anime are films with stunts that rely similar to the concept of physics be damned, but much, much farther, in which the normally utterly impossible is performed.
 However, the visuals "get away with it," based on the style of the film, as though it were an anime film (Japanese cartoon animation), simply using live performers.
 Examples: Crouching Tiger, Hidden Dragon.
 Musa the Warrior, House of Flying Daggers, The Iron Monkey and Hero.

 Back to top of page